uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

         </h4>
         <div class="do-dont__content">
           <ul>
+            <li>Do collect gender identity data when you are collecting other general demographic information like race, ethnicity, or disability status.</li>
             <li>Do support long text fields for gender identity.
 The language behind gender identity is constantly evolving.</li>
             <li>Do include a "prefer not to answer" option.</li>
             <li>Do consider safety implications of the information provided.
 Regional and state laws are highly variable and may not adequately protect individuals from disclosure.</li>
+            <li>Do provide helper text that explains why you are asking for this data and who it will be shared with.</li>
             <li>Do be transparent about what you are asking for (for example, gender identity or sex).</li>
             <li>Do use inclusive language.
 Consider using “they” or “you” instead of “he” or “she.”</li>
             <li>Do use clear hint text to help users understand what type of information should be provided.</li>